 Inward processing can be discharged by transit only if the goods are transferred to another authorisation holder within the Union.
 In the transit declaration, in the box for additional information, enter the following information:

-- “ZZZ” (other) and “IP” as well as the number of the authorisation for inward processing (if any) and the INF number (if any)
+- “ZZZ” (other) and “IP” and the electronic INF reference number (if any).

 As the previous procedure, enter the number of the customs clearance decision concerning the inward processing procedure.

-If the goods placed under the inward processing procedure are subject to commercial policy measures (e.g. an anti-dumping duty), enter also “C P M” in addition to “IP”.
+If the goods placed under the inward processing procedure are subject to commercial policy measures (e.g. surveillance document), enter also “C P M” in addition to “IP”.